Utwo/playground-sandbox/README.md

 ### Others

-For opening traefik web UI in the browser:
+For opening the traefik web UI in the browser:

 ```